-MAT 127 - Elements of Mathematics II
+MAT 127: Elements of Mathematics II

 In this course, students will use a variety of materials for learning, using conceptual models to perform mathematics, performing activities that develop new perspectives, and demonstrating competence in mathematics.
 This course enables students to become insightful professionals who are able to understand and communicate mathematical principles to others.
 Topics include proportions, percents, real numbers, algebraic equations, statistics, probability, measurement, and basic and coordinate geometry.
-Prerequisite(s): MAT 085 Algebra Fundamentals or by placement exam.

-MAT 131 - Intermediate Algebra
+MAT 131: Intermediate Algebra